-I expect you to work constructively with your colleagues, members of the PMC, and citizens to deliver on the following priorities:
+I expect you to work constructively with your colleagues, members of the PMC, and citizens todeliver on the following priorities:

 - We want to make sure our government and our citizens are leaders in climate change research, mitigation and adaptation.
-To achieve this objective, over the next year: - Design and implement province-wide monitoring systems for climate change based on the priorities identified by the north, central and southern areas and the results from the online surveys. - Update all community emergency response plans, based on the priorities, perspectives, and knowledge of community members and Elders. - Support the Ministers of Women and Gender Equality and Justice in the development of a plan to address the situation of violence against Métis women, female Elders, girls, and LGBTQQIP2SAA persons in Saskatchewan.
+To achieve this objective, over the next year: - Design and implement province-wide monitoring systems for climate change based on the priorities identified by the north, central and southern areas and the results from the online surveys. - Update all community emergency response plans, based on the priorities, perspectives, and knowledge of community members and Elders. - Environmental concerns must be incorporated into all industrial or resource development occurring on Métis territories.
+You will work with the Minister of Justice to ensure that environmental considerations are incorporated into all project reviews in the context of the duty to consult. - Support the Ministers of Women and Gender Equality and Justice in the development of a plan to address the situation of violence against Métis women, female Elders, girls, and 2SLGBTQQIA+ persons in Saskatchewan.